LilithL/LesbianBot_Dictionary/README.md

 # LesbianBot Dictionary
-Dictionnary of words and senteces for https://botsin.space/@lesbianBot
+Dictionnary of words and sentences for https://botsin.space/@lesbianBot

 ----
 ### Instructions